gregnazario/aptos-book/src/gas/config.md

 lower values.
 When choosing a gas unit price, keep in mind that your account needs enough APT to pay for the entire max gas amount times the gas unit price.

 Range: 100 - ???
-(TOOD: put number or how to get it from gas config)
+(TODO: put number or how to get it from gas config)

 ## Gas Config